-OCR Level 2 Cambridge Technical Extended Certificate in Media is a one year course and content is broken down into units.
-Each unit is worth a specific amount of points and to successfully complete the course, pupils must complete each unit to the required minimum standard.
-Pupils must complete the selected three units in order to achieve the required amount of points.
+BTEC Tech Award in Creative Media Production is a one year course and content is broken down into components.
+Each component is worth a specific amount of points and to successfully complete the course, pupils must complete each component to the required minimum standard.
+Pupils must complete the mandatory three components in order to achieve the required amount of points.